This page summarizes the many past and present contributors to the EcoCyc project,

 - Luis Muñiz-Rascado

-Special reviewers evaluate EcoCyc for accuracy, comprehensiveness, and
+Special reviewers have evaluated EcoCyc for accuracy, comprehensiveness, and

-clarity in subject areas related to their expertise and recommend
+clarity in subject areas related to their expertise and recommended

 changes in content and presentation.